 When Covid arrived, along with so many others I found myself adapting to a 'new normal', I found I had more time but less studio space.
 Starting on a tarot card project seemed perfect.

-My initial idea was for the work to be my homage to Artist Pamela Coleman Smith who's creative skill and interpretation of Arthur Waite's ideas, made the RWS pack what it has become today.....the most popular tarot pack in the world.
+My initial idea was for the work to be my homage to Artist Pamela Coleman Smith whose creative skill and interpretation of Arthur Waite's ideas, made the RWS pack what it has become today.....the most popular tarot pack in the world.

 I am now intending to start from the very beginning, (The Fool of course!) and in order to help this happen I have decided to sell the initial RWS drawings and offer them as prints too.
-I am hoping that if I can generate sales in this way, little but often, it will help me to find time and fund the project to it's conclusion.
+I am hoping that if I can generate sales in this way, little but often, it will help me to find time and fund the project to its conclusion.

-Over time I hope people will buy them as they appear, either as original drawings or in limited edition prints in different sizes and at the actual size of the card....making your pack, one card at a time.
+Over time I hope people will buy them as they appear, either as original drawings or in limited edition prints in different sizes and at the actual size of the card....making A pack, one card at a time.